 In all circumstances, dismissing an employee should normally be the last resort.
 The employer should carry out a thorough and balanced investigation in a timely manner in order to establish the facts on which to base any decision.
 Employees should be kept informed at all stages and made aware of their respective rights.
 In order to ensure that a fair and consistent approach is followed, clear written rules and procedures should be made available to employees and steps taken to ensure that these are well understood by employees and managers.

 If an employee succeeds in their claim of unfair dismissal, the ET can order reinstatement or re-engagement.
 However, the normal outcome is an award of financial compensation made up of a 'basic' award, to reflect the fact that the claimant has been unfairly dismissed, and a 'compensatory award' that the ET deems just and appropriate in the circumstances.
-The basic award is calculated based on the claimant's pay as at the effective date of termination, length of service and age, with a maximum amount of a week's pay set at £479.
+The basic award is calculated based on the claimant's pay as at the effective date of termination, length of service and age, with a maximum amount of a week's pay currently set at £489.
 The compensatory award is intended to put the claimant in the same financial position as they would have been in had they not been unfairly dismissed.
 Reductions to the award may be made if, for example, the claimant has failed to mitigate his or her loss or failed to comply with the Acas Code of Practice.
-The compensatory award is subject to a cap of 12 months' pay where this is less than the statutory maximum amount of £78,962.
+The compensatory award is subject to a cap of 12 months' pay where this is less than the statutory maximum amount of £80,541.

-From 6 April 2016, the Small Business, Enterprise and Employment Act 2015 introduced a new penalty for employers that fail to pay employment tribunal awards or settlements reached through the Advisory, Conciliation and Arbitration Service in the hope that this will improve compliance.
+From 6 April 2016, the Small Business, Enterprise and Employment Act 2015 introduced a new penalty for employers that fail to pay employment tribunal awards or settlements reached through Acas in the hope that this will improve compliance.
 Where the amount due remains unpaid, an enforcement officer will issue a 'warning notice'.
 If the employer fails to pay by a specified date, a penalty of 50 per cent of the relevant amount will be imposed, subject to a minimum of £100 and a maximum of £5,000.
 The penalty will be reduced if payment is made promptly.
 The penalty is payable to the Secretary of State, not the claimant employee.
 Employers who are fined also face the prospect of being publicly 'named and shamed'.

-Since the introduction of ET fees in July 2013, the ET can order the losing party in a case to reimburse all or part of the fees paid by the winning party.
-However, in employment cases, costs awards do not automatically follow the result of the case – i.e. the loser does not automatically have to pay the winner's legal costs.
+In employment cases, costs awards do not automatically follow the result of the case – i.e. the loser does not automatically have to pay the winner's legal costs.
 The ET does have the power to make a costs order (or a preparation time order where the receiving party was not legally represented) if it considers a party or their representative has acted vexatiously, abusively, disruptively or otherwise unreasonably' in the course of the proceedings, or where a claim is 'misconceived' – i.e. has no reasonable prospect of success.
 However, the ET may have regard to the paying party's ability to pay.